ARMmaster17/JeffBot/README.md

 ## What if I'm too lazy to run it locally?
 We have an installation running on heroku.
 You can visit it by going to [https://jeffchatbot.herokuapp.com](https://jeffchatbot.herokuapp.com).
 There is also a [GroupMe group](https://groupme.com/join_group/21478794/zYbvId), and an upcoming Kik version coming soon.

+## Is JeffBot safe for work (SFW)?
+Nope.
+We were dumb enough to let the internet train JeffBot.
+On top of that, it would take to long to add a 'filter' for a SFW mode.
+In short, JeffBot is NSFW.
+Don't expect anything else.

 ## Can I help?
 Sure!
 Just be sure to document your code and your PRs.
 You are responsible for testing your code before submitting.
 Other than that, remember to keep it simple!